 So, if you’re interested in one of the several Cirque du Soleil shows playing in town, you’ll need to check and see which hotel properties the show or shows you’re hoping to see are playing at.
-This is not to say that you can’t go to a show playing at a hotel other than your own, but it is convenient if one or more of the shows you want to see is playing either in your hotel or nearby.
+This is not to say that you can’t go to a show at a hotel other than your own, but it is convenient if the shows you want to see are playing in your hotel or nearby.

 The same is true of attractions.
-Being close to the attractions you’re most interested in will save you from spending a lot of your vacation time trying to get where you want to go.
+Being close to the attractions you’re most interested in will save you from spending too much vacation time trying to get where you want to go.

 Restaurants in Vegas Hotels

 You’ll typically find that each property covers all the bases from cheap, quick eats to high-end restaurants, but as a general rule, if you plan on doing a lot of fine dining, you’ll find more options at a luxury hotel.

-If, on the other hand, you’re into more simple or fast fare, you’ll find more of these options at a budget or mid-range hotel.
+If, on the other hand, you’re into simple or fast fare, you’ll find more of these options at a budget or mid-range hotel.
 So while you’ll never go hungry in Las Vegas, it’s a good idea to note if the hotel you’re considering has the type of food you’ll be most happy with.

 Use Your Las Vegas Vacation Priorities To Select a Hotel

 Naturally, what you want to do on your vacation should be a major consideration when choosing a hotel in Las Vegas.
-It used to be that people only took a Vegas trip for the casinos, but nowadays, there is so much to do and see that visitors come to town to experience all sorts of fun activities outside of the casinos.
+It used to be that people only came to Vegas for the casinos, but nowadays, there is so much to do and see that visitors come to town to experience all sorts of fun activities outside the casinos.

 What Do You Want to Do During Your Stay in Vegas?

 - Do you want the luxury hotel experience with in-house restaurants and casinos?

-- Do you just want to tour the city for its sights?
+- Do you mainly want to tour the city for its sights?

 - There’s no need to choose a luxury, five-star hotel that offers things you aren’t interested in.

 - Perhaps you’d prefer a non-smoking hotel.